 There is also of course, a direct benefit to scientific research.
 Citizen science is not a replacement for academic research, it’s an adjunct.
 Projects run under the supervision and purview of scientists benefit in several ways from citizen participation.
 There is an increase in resources, harnessing more labor (e.g. collecting data), human intelligence (e.g. categorizing images), and computational power (e.g. crunching numbers for simulations).
 There is an increase in scope, drawing from a wider pool of time, space, and experience.
 There is also an increase in public awareness of scientific research and methodology.
 Scientific research is its own reward, and is worth defending.

 Finally, there are the usual advantages that come with economy of scale.
 By gathering the efforts of many individuals under one ‘roof’, much wasteful duplication is avoided.
-Looking at computational citizen science in particular, instead of having members individually setup and run their own ‘crunching’ computers at home, they can participate at the workplace.
+Looking at computational citizen science in particular, instead of having members individually setup and run their own ‘crunching’ computers at home, they can participate at the workplace or remotely.
 The performance per watt of one big machine is much better than many smaller ones.
 It’s also a way for social skills to be advanced over isolation in the internet age.